jamiebrown201/Checkout_System/README.md

 ```
 #Tests
-To run the tests just run `rspec` in the route directory.
+To run the tests just run `rspec` in the root directory.

 #Future improvements
 As this is just a simple command line app there are elements that can be improved.
 Most notably using a database for the products as creating them as objects and loading them in each time is not efficient.